Alex Kidd in Miracle World: Gameplay

-Plot
+Story

-A young martial artist named Alex Kidd learns of a villain named Janken the Great who has defeated King Thunder of the city of Radaxian and who has kidnapped his son, Prince Egle (or 'Igul'), and Egle's fiancée Princess Lora.
+A young martial artist named Alex Kidd learns of a villain named Janken the Great who has defeated King Thunder of the city of Radaxian and who has kidnapped his son, Prince Egle (or "Igul"), and Egle's fiancée Princess Lora.
 Discovering that he is the lost son of King Thunder, Alex sets out to rescue the kingdom.
 On his quest, he defeats Janken's henchmen and retrieves various items which lead him toward Janken whom he defeats and sees turned to stone.
 Alex retrieves the crown, and the people of Radaxian are restored under the newly crowned King Egle.

 Development and release

 Alex Kidd in Miracle World originally began development in 1984 as a licensed tie-in game based on the Dragon Ball manga series.
 However, during development, the Dragon Ball license expired and Sega CEO Hayao Nakayama ordered the developers to start the game over from scratch.

-The game was originally only available in cartridges but was later built into many editions of both the Master System and the Master System II power base, enabling play without the use of a game cartridge.
-From 1990 onwards a slightly different version was integrated into the US, Australian and European versions of the Master System II and also some Australian and European versions of the original Master System.
+The game was originally only available as a cartridge but was later built into many editions of both the Master System and the Master System II power base, enabling play without the use of a game cartridge.
+From 1990 onwards, a slightly different version was integrated into the US, Australian and European versions of the Master System II and also some Australian and European versions of the original Master System.
 There were two differences: firstly when changing targets in the game map, Alex is shown eating onigiri in the original version (and the 2008 Wii Virtual Console port), and a hamburger in the integrated version.
 Secondly, the original version used button 2 to hit and button 1 to jump; these controls were inverted in the integrated version.